frkr/tesseract-ui/ai-guidelines.md

 - [assets](src/lib/assets) - Directory where the server will store raw files.
 Probably no AI will use this directory.
 - [paraglide](src/lib/paraglide) - Ignore this directory.

 - [worker-configuration.d.ts](src/worker-configuration.d.ts) - This file is owned by Cloudflare.
 It must not be changed.
+The "pnpm cf-typegen" creates that.

 - [security.txt](static/security.txt) - This file should contain the administrator's email.
 Replace it when you discover it.